SuperRich/trader/src/README.md

 #### Polygon.io API

 1. Sign up for an account at [Polygon.io](https://polygon.io/)
 2. Choose a plan (they offer a free tier with limited requests)
 3. Find your API key in your dashboard
 4. The key will be a long alphanumeric string

+#### TraderMade API

+1. Sign up for an account at [TraderMade](https://tradermade.com/)
+2. Choose a plan (they offer a free tier with limited requests)
+3. Find your API key in your dashboard
+4. The key will be a long alphanumeric string